Skip to main content

 Step 5: Configure Domain-Wide Delegation in Google Workspace

-1. Go to the Google Workspace Admin Console
+1. Navigate to the Google Workspace Admin Console

 2. Navigate to Security → Access and data control → API controls